Variational and field-theoretical approach to exciton-exciton interactions and biexcitons in semiconductors: Variational approach

 In the previous section we assumed that the effects of excited states on the exciton--exciton interactions are negligible.
-This was motivated by the fact that in parabolic-band semiconductors, the ground-state excitons lie much lower in energy that their excited counterparts, as their binding energies depend on the principal quantum number $n = 0, 1, 2, \dots$ as $(n + 1/2)^{-2}$ and $(n + 1)^{-2}$ in 2D and 3D, respectively.
-However, the potential we have obtained does not give the correct behavior at long distances.
-The latter is expected to be of van der Waals type, as excitons are polarizable quasiparticles which can give rise to induced electric dipoles via virtual transitions to excited states.
-However, our procedure above neglects these dipole transitions, resulting in an effective potential which at large separations between the two excitons decays much faster than the expected behavior.
+This was motivated by the fact that in parabolic-band semiconductors, the ground-state excitons lie much lower in energy than their excited counterparts, as their binding energies depend on the principal quantum number $n = 0, 1, 2, \dots$ as $(n + 1/2)^{-2}$ and $(n + 1)^{-2}$ in 2D and 3D, respectively.
+However, the potential we have obtained does not always give the correct behavior at long distances.
+In 3D systems and 2D monolayers, the latter is expected to be of van der Waals type, as excitons are polarizable quasiparticles which can give rise to induced electric dipoles via virtual transitions to excited states.
+However, our procedure above neglects these dipole transitions, resulting in an effective potential which in these systems decays much faster than the expected behavior.

-To remedy this, we consider the effect of excited states by starting from the variational problem in the form of Eq.\ \eqref{eq: biexciton eigenvalue equation reduced}.
-Since we seek a dipole--dipole contribution, we neglect the contribution of the wave-function components $\Psi^{0 \nu}$ and directly look at the effect of $\Psi^{\nu \nu'}$.
-Here, the $0$ index represents the ground state while $\nu$ and $\nu'$ correspond to excited states.
-It can be shown that including the components $\Psi^{0 \nu}$ does not give significant corrections at long distances, which is physically clear due to the fact that these correspond to a single exciton in an excited state instead of two instantaneous dipoles.
-Eliminating the excited components $\Psi^{\nu \nu'}$ from Eq.\ \eqref{eq: biexciton eigenvalue equation reduced} in favor of $\Psi^{00}$, we find that they contribute to the biexciton problem for $\Psi^{00}$ (as before named simply $\Psi$) via a perturbative term $\delta h$, i.e.